DarthNoodle/the-blocksec-gitbook/attack-surface/network/P2P.md

 ### Broadcasting Information
 Once a new event (such as a block or transaction) occurs, it must be shared with the network as a whole.
-P2P networks achieve this through broadcasting information unsolicited throughout the network where the protocol will have a defined workflow or set of responses for each message (in technical speak, a protocol state machine [^6]).
+P2P networks achieve this through broadcasting information, unsolicited throughout the network.
+The p2p protocol will have a defined workflow or set of responses for each message (in technical speak, a protocol state machine [^6]) that will be followed.

 This state machine is in essence a set of rules that govern how information/messages are distributed throughout the network [^2].
 The set of rules (state machine) and the structure of information (e.g. protocol messages) varies between different chains (as discussed at the start of functions section).